Hixie/isd/servers/src/systems-server/README.md

 diameter in meters, the asset's name (if any; this is often the empty string), the asset's class ID, the class' icon name, a class name (brief description of the object, e.g. "star", "planet", "ship"), and a longer description of the object.
+The icon, class name, and description are the same as the asset class icon, name, and description, if the asset class is known.

 The mass flow rate is the rate of change of mass of the object.
 For example, as a pile of dirt grows, its mass will grow.
 Rather than